khofstadter/CS220-AU-navigating-the-digital-world/README.md

 The assigment is to submit a portfolio consisting of two main parts:
 - the online presence of a project e.g. a personal or professional website
 - a short report reflecting on your past, present and future digital identity (or identies) using the v&r map
+  - reflect on how you use digital technology in different contexts
+  - explore your own "digital journey" by thinking about the different digital devices you have bought (or been given) over your lifetime

 ### Assignment template
 <!-- TODO: create an example repo -->